-> The journal’s lead editor Paula Froke said the editorial team had spoken to one of the AP’s top cyberattack experts when making its decision.
+The journal’s lead editor Paula Froke said the editorial team had consulted one of the AP’s top cyberattack experts.
 “They were unanimous that the word is greatly overused for things like hacking.
 We caution that the word cyberattack should be used only for significant and widespread destruction,” she said.

-I’m all in favour of anything that deflates unhelpful hype around security, although I’m not convinced that the most suitable replacement for ‘cyberattack’ is ‘hacking’.
-Hack is yet another loaded term with multiple meanings, not all of them malicious.
+I’m all in favour of anything that deflates unhelpful hype around security.
+I’m not convinced that the most suitable replacement for ‘cyberattack’ is ‘hacking’, though.
+‘Hack’ is yet another loaded term with multiple meanings, not all of them malicious.
 One person’s online onslaught is another person’s convenient workaround.
 Personally, I prefer the term ‘security breach’.

 Like the AP’s resident expert, I think the word ‘cyberattack’ is employed far too liberally.
 I’ve seen CEO fraud described as a cyberattack when in fact a more truthful and accurate description is criminals taking advantage of poor organisational procedures.
 If a CFO receives an email that seems to come from their boss, urgently asking to send money to an unauthorised account, that’s not a cyberattack.
 That’s fraud.

 (For the record, I don’t mean to make light of someone else’s difficulty.
-Any individual or organisation that has suffered a security breach is the victim of a crime – something that can get forgotten very quickly.
+Any individual or organisation that has suffered a security breach is the victim of a crime.
+That can get forgotten very quickly.
 But sympathy and goodwill have a similarly short lifespan in the face of ham-fisted attempts at portraying that crime as something other than what it is.)

 The main culprits are companies who use and abuse the ‘a-word’ when describing a breach against themselves.
 They often compound their offence by propping up their argument with words like ‘sophisticated’ or ‘co-ordinated’, even when the incident has been recently discovered, never mind thoroughly investigated.

 In such cases, it’s hard to escape the suspicion that victim organisations reach for these terms as a shield to deflect blame.
 By definition, they imply the incident was beyond their means to prevent.
-On a related note, Joseph Carson and Amar Singh have written a good article debunking the ‘myths’ of sophisticated cyber attacks for Security Magazine, which you can read here.
+On a related note, Joseph Carson and Amar Singh have written a good article debunking the ‘myths’ of sophisticated cyber attacks for Security Magazine.

 But if there are certain things that shouldn’t be said about describing a breach, what words should be used instead?
 In a recent episode of the Securing Business podcast, the editor of TechPro magazine Paul Hearns shared some good advice about how businesses should communicate with the media after a breach.